-In looking at trends, Google data and many other sources I have actually spent some time looking at the divergence of Daoism / Taoism terms.
-Taoism is outpacing Daoism in popular use of the word.
+In looking at trends, Google data and many other sources I have spent some time looking at the divergence of Daoism / Taoism terms.
+Taoism is outpacing Daoism in the popular use of the word.
 We are at a pivot moment of Taoist history and practice.
-Modern practitioners are interjecting their own essence into Taoism.
+Modern practitioners are interjecting their essence into Taoism.
 Compared to many people trying to stay true to roots in Daoism.
 Using a word to capture purity is a tricky thing in life.
-There isn’t a pure Daoist history: Daoism is vast weave of different stories.
-Daoism evolves across time and drifting human societies so cannot be maintained as a single pure Daoism.
-You will discover the contradictions in human thought especially once you encounter a judgmental Daoist/Taoist defending a lineage in terms of purity of practice or thought.
-All lineages are fascinating interpretations of cultural and personal values/needs based on the time of establishment.
-No pure Daoist lineage exists relative to what we call Dao, except in reflection to its own baseline.
+There isn’t a pure Daoist history: Daoism is a vast weave of different stories.
+Daoism evolves across time, and drifting human societies so cannot be maintained as a single pure Daoism.
+You will discover the contradictions in human thought especially once you encounter a judgmental Daoist/Taoist defending a lineage regarding the purity of practice or belief.
+All lineages are interesting interpretations of cultural and personal values/needs based on the time of establishment.
+No pure Daoist lineage exists relative to what we call Dao, except in reflection to its baseline.

 I know not everyone will agree with me.
-I personally do see a clear separation evolving between Daoism/Taoism.
-Which is why I started Awakening Dragon Taoism to help people discover Daoism and then make it, their own and a Taoism for our times.
+I do see a clear separation evolving between Daoism/Taoism.
+I started Awakening Dragon Taoism to help people discover Daoism, and then make it their own and a Taoism for our times.